hyoungjoojin/notes/content/programming-languages/java/collections/_index.md

 ### Set

 Sets are an unordered collection that do not allow duplicates.
-Depending on the implementation, the result of iteration on a set could be in order, however this behavior should not be relyed upon.
+Depending on the implementation, the result of iteration on a set could be in order, however this behavior should not be relied upon.

 #### HashSet